jonnywb/data_pagination_and_filtering/README.md

 >After completing this project you'll have some powerful JavaScript skills and a strong second portfolio piece to show off to potential employers.

+#### Extra Credit:

+>Dynamically create and add a search bar.
+Avoid making any changes in the index.html file and instead use your JavaScript skills for this.